chani-nicholas-inc/backend-technical-interview/README.md

 1. In our Express app, create a model called **sign** that has the attribute, `name`.
 (NOTE: Our naming convention consists of sigular table names)
 2. Create and run a migration for this new table.
 In a psql terminal, run a SQL statement to check that our previous steps were successful.

-**For the second half, you will pull down the code and drive while explaining your process to a “junior developer.”**
+**For the second half, the code will be pushed up to a branch called `interview/your-name` and you will be provided with database credentials to paste into a `.env` file.
+You will pull down the code and drive while explaining your process to a “junior developer.”**

 Our astrologers have just shared the following information with us! “*Each sign can have only one modality, element, and ruling planet.
 But each modality, element, and ruling planet can belong to multiple signs.*”